 Your Devon Rex should receive three core vaccines as a kitten followed by a booster shot at 12 months.
 Updated vaccination guidelines recommend tri-annual vaccinations for low-risk cats, but speak to your veterinarian as they may recommend a different vaccination schedule.

-The Devon Rex is an overall healthy breed but has a higher incidence in a number of diseases although the risks are still low.
+The Devon Rex is an overall healthy breed but has a higher incidence of several health problems, although breeders are working hard to eliminate these health problems with outcrossing and genetic testing.

 - Devon Rex myopathy (spasticity)